-Standard parameterization describes the nature and behavior of this standard.
+Standard parameterization describes the nature and behaviour of this standard

 Parameter Description Generic nature The standard is generic to be applicable to all organizations.
 It empowers organizations and provides flexibility to build capability-building capabilities.
 Contextualization The standard is highly contextualized considering the overall situation of our country.
 Abstraction level The abstraction level targeted to be mainly addressed in this standard is the strategic level (outcome layer), however, tactical and operational levels are also considered.
+Targeted The main targets of the standard are Human, Process, and Structure, and perspective technologies.

-Targeted The main targets of the standard are Human, Process, and Structure, even the perspective technology aspect is also taken into account.
-Enforcement level Mandatory - all of the audiences must meet the requirement.
-Other organizations are encouraged to implement it.
+Enforcement Mandatory - all of the audiences must meet the requirement.
+Other organizations level are encouraged to implement it.
 Classification Public - can be accessed by any interested body.
 Order-freedom Orderly - organizations are not allowed to implement the standard in their way.
 They should implement what the standard strictly dictates to do.
 Exceptional cases should be approved by INSA.
-Flexibility-detailed Flexible (outcome orientation) - if it is necessary, organizations can add details that will help to implement the requirements.
+Flexibility- Flexible (outcome orientation) - if it is necessary, organizations can add details detailed that will help to implement the requirements.
 However, the details should not contradict or mismatch the requirements.
 The standard should be implemented using the Critical implementation manual.
 Development Centralized/fairly closed/the standard is developed by INSA. method Questions What/why - the standard mainly answers 'what' and 'why' questions.
 However, it also addresses 'how' questions in some sections which require detailed requirements.
 Content type Requirement standard - the standard contains requirements.
 Organizations will be audited and certified based on the requirements.